Jaikant/gatsby-blog-starter/src/pages/gaumukh-tapovan/index.md

 ![](gaumukh.jpg)

 “Gaumukh Tapovan is a trek that I have done twice.
-Both much earlier, when I was younger.
-Indiahikes wasn’t yet born.
-On both occasions, the trek fascinated me for different reasons.
+The trek fascinated me for different reasons.

 The first time, it was the sight of the Bhagirathi sisters glistening in the moonlight from Bhojbasa.
 The second time, I was older and I appreciated the trek more.
 From Tapovan, Mt Shivling rises from its base all the way to its summit.
 That’s a rare sight — to see a mountain in its entirety.
 Then the aesthetics of Mt Shivling itself.
 There are rarely mountains that are as good looking as Mt Shivling.
 If there was a competition for the best looking summits of India, Mt Shivling would be right there near the top.
 To see such a beauty from a close range is an honour.